 Athletes Can Benefit From Compression socks:

-Research shows that when athletes wear compression socks, they’re less sore after performance.
+Research shows that when athletes wear compression socks, they’re less sore after the performance due to the reduction in lactic acid.
 This is due to pressure socks’ ability to reduce strain on muscles during high-impact activities, and their assistance in providing circulation to the lower legs.
-They also reduce the amount of lactates that are allowed to concentrate.
+They also reduce the number of lactates that are allowed to concentrate.
 This results in more comfort for you.
 Circulation socks can also be worn after a difficult workout to reduce soreness.
 They’re made out of materials that are designed to breathe, because the last thing you want is uncomfortable, heat-trapping fabric on your legs and feet while you’re working hard.

 Compression socks for medical use: